 Elizabeth Sheets, Managing Editor

-Elizabeth Sheets is a writer and an editorial assistant for the Journal of Proteome Research.
-She earned a MA in Narrative Studies from Arizona State University.
-As a student, Elizabeth developed a passion for prison education.
-She has taught writing classes inside local prisons and corresponds with inmate writers about their creative work.
-Elizabeth enjoys a wide variety of different reading material.
-Some of her favorite authors are Elizabeth Gilbert, John Jakes, Roxane Gay, Stephen King, Anne Rice, Brandon Mull, Aimee Bender, and J.K.
-Rowling.
+Elizabeth Sheets is a writer and an editor associate for the Research Development office at Arizona State University.
+She earned an MA in Narrative Studies from ASU.
+Some of her favorite authors are Patrick Taylor, Stephen King, Anne Rice, Fredrik Backman, Kristen Arnett, and Sarah Waters.
 Elizabeth’s fiction, nonfiction, and poetry appear in Kalliope – A Consortium of New Voices, Black Fox Literary Magazine, Mulberry Fork Review, and Apeiron Review.

 Email: elizabeth@blackfoxlitmag.com